lordbaah/AWS-Learning-Projects/aws-serverless-contact-form/README.md

 - **Secure**: Uses AWS IAM for permissions
 - **Maintenance-free**: No servers to manage

-## Prerequisites

-Before you begin, make sure you have:

-- An AWS account
-- AWS Management Console access
-- Basic knowledge of HTML, CSS, and JavaScript
-- Basic understanding of AWS services
-- AWS CLI installed (optional but recommended)

 ## Architecture Overview

 Here's how the components work together: